Sivanesh-S/github-oauth-express/README.md

 # github-oauth-express

-- A simple package to get the access token of a Github account for a particular client.
+- A simple package to get the `access_token` of a Github account for a particular client.
+So that we can call Github's user specific APIs.
 - Follow these steps to create a Github App and get `client_id`, `client_secret`.
   - Go to your account [Github](https://github.com).
   - Click your profile icon -> `Settings` -> `Developer Settings` -> `OAuth Apps` -> `New OAuth App`.